-As a rule, in public takeovers, the board of directors of the target company is subject to a duty of "passivity" or neutrality, hence it is not possible, in principle, to assist a preferred bidder to succeed with the transaction.
-However, it is possible with the shareholder's approval, to issue shares of the target company.
+As a rule, in public takeovers, the board of directors of the target company is subject to a duty of passivity or neutrality, hence it is not possible, in principle, to assist a preferred bidder to succeed with the transaction.
+It is, however, possible with the shareholder's approval, to issue shares of the target company.
 The sale of assets pending the offer raises very complex matters in relation to the determination of the fair consideration in control-taking transactions.